 Transplanting lily of the valley to your garden should be done during the growing season.

-Be aware all parts of lily of the valley plants are toxic to human.
+Be aware all parts of lily of the valley plants are toxic to humans.
 If you have little children it should be planted with care.

 The location you choose should have well-drained soil and receive partial sun.
 The Lily of the Valley plant is not choosy on the soil it grows in.
 However, it does not do well in swampy conditions.

 It prefers humus-rich, moist soil.
 Soils can be amended by adding organic material such as decomposed manure or peat moss.